binary-an0ma1y/AWS-CLI-Cheatsheets/CONTRIBUTING.md

 ## How Can I Contribute?

+### Contributing to Existing Cheatsheets

+Adding new commands, maintaining and updating existing commands in cheatsheets.

 ### Suggesting New AWS Cheatsheets

 We welcome suggestions for new cheatsheets that can help beginners.
 To suggest a new cheatsheet: